marklogic/marklogic-docker/README.md

 $ compose -f marklogic-centos.yml down
 ```

-### Remove volumes
+#### Remove volumes

-Anonymous volumes can be removed by adding --rm option while running a container.
-So when the container is removed this anonymous volume will be removed as well.
+ Volumes can be removed in a few ways by adding --rm option while running a container, this will remove the volume when the container dies and by using `prune`.
+See the below examples for further information.
 ```
 $ docker run --rm -v /foo -v awesome:/bar container image
 ```